backend-development/backend-development-textbook/source/git_branching.md

 * the *workspace* is what you see in your computers file system
 * the *index* is an invisible space where you can *add*  files you want to commit (see [what's the deal with the git index](http://www.gitguys.com/topics/whats-the-deal-with-the-git-index/))
 * you can always commit to your *local repository* - it's really stored in the `.git` folder
-* the *remote repository* can be on another computer. it may not be reachable all the time
+* a *remote repository* can be on another computer. it may not be reachable all the time

 ### Configuring Git

+Before you start working with git you should configure your name and e-mail address.
+This information will be added to all commits you make.
+(So if you want to work anonymously get a new e-mail address for this)

-* command "git config"
+* use the command "git config"
-* for project: stored in .git/config
+* for a specific repository  the information is stored in .git/config
-* for user: is stored in ~/.gitconfig
+* for a user is stored in ~/.gitconfig
-* use flag --global for user
+* use "git config --global" to change your user config

+This is how you save the information:

 ``` sh
 $ git config --global user.name "Firstname Lastname"